Do you fear of Love, Care, and Intimacy?

 Fear of Commitment

 Some individuals may harbour a fear of love and intimacy followed by a fear of commitment, driven by concerns about the responsibilities and expectations that come with deep emotional connections.
-Multiple research emphasises the importance of understanding commitment fears in relationships, as they can significantly impact the course of romantic partnerships.
+Multiple research emphasise the importance of understanding commitment fears in relationships, as they can significantly impact the course of romantic partnerships.

 Lack of Self-Worth